Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Theoretical extensions

-\begin{remark}[Comparison with \cite{cheng2022convergence}] When $\phi(u,v) = \sqrt{uv}$ in the self-tuned affinity, the point-wise convergence of $k$NN (self-tuned) graph Laplacian was previously studied in \cite{cheng2022convergence}.
+We compare our result with \cite{cheng2022convergence} which studied the $k$NN (self-tuned) graph Laplacian corresponding to when $\phi(u,v) = \sqrt{uv}$.
 The setup therein utilized a separate dataset $Y$ to compute $k$NN bandwidth $\hrho_Y(x_i)$ for $x_i \in X$, while in practice it is more common to compute $k$NN on the dataset $X$ itself as we have analyzed in this paper.
 In addition, our result improves the point-wise convergence rates in \cite{cheng2022convergence}.
 Specifically, the replacement error is improved thanks to our refined $k$NN estimation which compares $\hat \rho$ to $\bar \rho_{r_k}$ in Section \ref{sec:knn-estimation}.
 This allows us to show the overall graph Laplacian convergence rate (the fast-rate case) to be $O(N^{-2/(d+6)})$ up to a log factor, which matches the point-wise convergence rate for fixed bandwidth in the literature \cite{singer2006graph, cheng2022eigen}.
-Our result also covers a broader class of kernel affinities that includes the self-tuned kernel as a special case. \end{remark}
+Our result also covers a broader class of kernel affinities that includes the self-tuned kernel as a special case.